 Places to Eat in Janesville, Wisconsin

-I’d heard about The Bodacious Shops of Block 42 before my visit to Janesville.
+I’d heard great things about The Bodacious Shops before my visit to Janesville.
 And they did not disappoint.
-This group of shops and eateries are pretty much everything you could ever want in a culinary destination under one roof.
+This combination shop, eatery and cafe is pretty much everything you could ever want from a culinary destination under one roof.

-I started my first morning in Janesville at The Bodacious Brew.
-Armed with strong coffee and a delicious scone, I spent some time waking up on the shop’s riverfront patio before wandering around the Saturday morning farmers’ market.
+Start your morning in Janesville with coffee from The Bodacious Brew Cafe.
+Armed with strong coffee and a delicious scone, I spent some time during a recent visit waking up and taking in the view on the shop’s riverfront patio.
 Later, I popped into The Bodacious Olive and was blown away by their selection of cooking accessories, cheeses, and infused vinegars.
-I’m always a sucker for an edible souvenir, and—after much deliberation and input from the shop’s incredibly helpful staff—took a bottle of dark chocolate balsamic vinegar home with me.
-I didn’t have time to stop in during my visit, but the building is also home to So Chopped, a healthy lunch option that offers a wide variety of salads alongside soups and sandwiches.
+I’m always a sucker for an edible souvenir, and — after much deliberation and input from the shop’s incredibly helpful staff — took a bottle of dark chocolate balsamic vinegar home with me.

-Bodacious Shops of Block 42, 119 N. Main Street in Janesville, Wisconsin
+Bodacious Shops, 119 N. Main Street in Janesville, Wisconsin

 Buckhorn Supper Club